chxrlix/Blimbus-Game-Obsidian-Board/Game Script/Chapter 1/Tenebottle Release.md

 (Blimbus does a 3 point landing, pausing for dramatic effect before whipping his head up and smacking it on the back of a post.
 Pain and anguish occur for a couple seconds before he scrambles to his feet and runs off.)

-(Blimbus runs up to the entrance to the company, walking up to the door, but stopping as he sees a sign that reads "HIRING!!!" with a scribbled "no longer" in the corner.
-Cut to the same view of Blimbus at the end of the previous sequence, messy tie, suit coat unbuttoned.
-Blimbus looks peeved, to which he just rips off his suit and throws it on the ground, walking away without it.)
+(Blimbus runs up to the entrance of Donny's, walking up to the door, but stopping as he sees a sign that reads "Donny's out, be back in 10."
+Cut to the same view of Blimbus at the end of the previous sequence, looking disheveled and worn.)

-b1: "Yeah whatever I didn't want the job anyway."
+b1: "Yeah.
+Ok.
+Be back in 10."
+(He says while walking away,)

 (From a side view, Blimbus walks down the street, looking bummed.
 As he passes a dark alley, a flash of bright white light emits, drawing his attention.)